 Grapes are one of fruits with lot of pesticide residue and cleaning them thoroughly is very crucial before consuming.
 Though organic grapes may be the best choice, sometimes we end up buying the regular ones considering the freshness, quality & availability.

-Grape juice can be made in a blender or a juicer what ever you have.
+Grape juice can be made in a blender, centrifugal juicer or a slow juicer what ever you have.
 I have made this in a cold press juicer hence did not add any water.
 If using a blender then you may need to add water as desired according to your taste.
 We do not use any sweetener for our juices, if you desire you can add.

 For maximum health benefits, always consume fruit juice alone and not with breakfast or snack.
 When consumed alone the nutrients are absorbed by the body typically within 15 to 20 minutes.
 The entire fruit juice gets digested well.
 Eating other foods along with the juice slows down the digestion and absorption as well.
 This also results in acidity, loss of appetite and sluggish digestion.